bmingles/gamejam-2024/README.md

 ![Frog Fighters Video](frog-fighters-fight.gif)

-The [https://globalgamejam.org/games/2024/frog-fighters-1](official game) has been posted to the Global Gamejam site.
+The [official submission of Frog Fighters](https://globalgamejam.org/games/2024/frog-fighters-1) has been posted to the Global Gamejam site.

 # Controls